flaneurette/Health-Library/Documents/Gasses/CO.md

 NEVER:
 - Use any BBQ, camp stove, or heater inside a tent, awning, or caravan
 - Use fuel-burning appliances to warm sleeping areas
-- Leave any fuel-burning device inside overnight—even if "extinguished"
+- Leave any fuel-burning device inside overnight-even if "extinguished"
 - Trust that tent doors being open provides adequate ventilation

 Notable victims: